maksiksq/chaos-abyss/manualArticles/chaos-abyss.md

 What am I gonna, give you ads and a pop-up with a newsletter?
 I'd rather starve.
 But I don't like starving, here's my [Ko-Fi](https://ko-fi.com/maksiks), no pressure tho.

 ## And that's about it.
-Let's see how this abyss goes.
+Check back sometime if you're interested.
+Now, let's see how this abyss goes.